PeterDrake/drakepedia/data_structures/operators.md

 1. :star::star::star: What is the value of `-32 % 10`?
 1. :star::star::star: If `a` and `b` are boolean expressions, what is the difference between `a && b` and `a & b`?
 ## Answers
 1. 14, because multiplication has higher operator precedence than addition.
-It is not reasonable to memorize the entire operator precedence hierarchy; whenever there is any doubt, use parentheses.
 1. 3, because when 83 is divided by 10 the remainder is 3.
 1. 1.6666666666666667, because the cast has higher precedence than the division.
 An equivalent expression is `((double) 5) / 3`.
 1. 1.0, because the (integer) division happens before the assignment (which causes a type conversion).
 An equivalent statement is: